EliuX/flask-opa/README.md

 ```

 As you might have noticed, the only thing we truly require for adding the [PEP][PEP] is a new input function.
 This function
-can provide a more versatile input than the one used by the opa instance created for the whole app: in our example it
+can provide a more versatile input than the one used by the `OPA` instance created for the whole app: in our example it
 provides info related to the user request and info provided by the parameters of the decorated function as well.

-Check the [logging_test.rego](examples/logging_test.rego) to check other valid and invalid queries.
+Read the [examples README](examples/README.md) for more detailed information about how to run a demo.

 ## Status